 If you already signed up for testing, here are some helpful tips:

-Your invitation email for testing will be sent to your ocean cruiser account.
+Your invitation email for testing will be sent to your Ocean Connect account.
 We do not email to personal email accounts.
-There will be two attachments to this email-one will have various instructions for using Ocean Cruiser; the other will be the instructions for accessing and taking your placement tests.
+There will be two attachments to this email-one will have various instructions for using Ocean Connect; the other will be the instructions for accessing and taking your placement tests.

 Your invitation email will specify which portions of the test you need to complete.

 Once you have taken your placement test, be sure to notify your admissions specialist, so that he or she may move you forward in the admission’s process